 Creatively, my work operates not as a bridge between two separate disciplines but as a focal point where they meet.
 Often my artworks exhibit architectural qualities involving a sense of balance, structure, and function, but this is rarely their goal.
 My approach is to represent history, time, and sensation in material form as an inherently artistic mentality.
 I’m very material-led.
 I can be influenced by pre-existing spaces when I work with interiors, mainly inspired by natural light and antique architectural features.
 I also need to comprehend the physical way in which the diverse materials in my artwork coexist and complement each other’s characteristics.

-Belgian architect Vincent Van Duysen has praised your ability to forge a connection among art, craft, architecture, and design.
-How do you achieve this balance?
+Vincent Van Duysen has highlighted your ability to unite art, craft, architecture, and design.
+How do you find harmony among these disciplines while preserving their individuality?

 Often, the distinctions between these disciplines can seem arbitrary, but it is important to create objects that can be interpreted through many aesthetic systems, either through the language of craft, architecture, design, or art.
 When you work with materials in a very sensitive way, elements of craft emerge.
 When you consider an object’s functional ability to influence a space or atmosphere, then you begin to understand its nature within a design vocabulary.
 These aspects are all highly related to each other, and I find it stimulating to work in a symbolic way so that individual elements can overlap several disciplines and traces of influence can be translated in many ways.